 Restless leg syndrome is worse at night — often showing up with periodic limb movement disorder (PLMB), which the National Sleep Foundation explains involves repetitive jerking or cramping of the legs — often showing no symptoms at all in the morning.
 People who exercise in the late afternoon or evening may be exercising during the symptom activity threshold by coincidence.
 RLS symptoms seem to start after exercise, but in reality would have had the same onset of sensations if they hadn't exercised.

 The causes of restless leg syndrome are not well understood by the medical community, but evidence points to reduced levels of the neurotransmitter dopamine.
 Although exercise can increase dopamine levels, which is why moderate exercise is an effective therapy for restless leg syndrome, very intense exercise can have the opposite effect.
 ACE Fitness reports that OTS — overtraining syndrome —contributes to restless sleep or insomnia due to the release of epinephrine.
 This stress hormone will not only keep you agitated, but sap you of the rest you need.

 Regular, moderate exercise is an important treatment for RLS.
-If exercise seems to be making the symptoms worse, try reducing the intensity of your workouts to see if you are overtraining.
+If exercise seems to be making the symptoms worse, try reducing the intensity of your workouts to see if you are over-training.
 If that doesn't help, it may be beneficial to move your exercise earlier in the day or trying to stay active after workout sessions.
 Caffeine, tobacco and alcohol have been shown to contribute to RLS symptoms so reducing or eliminating these should help.
-Consult your doctor about dietary changes to correct deficiencies in iron, folic acid or magnesium.
+Consult your doctor about dietary changes to correct deficiencies in iron says Harvard Health, folic acid or magnesium.